 Forecast Submission:

 Forecasts should be submitted to flucontest@cdc.gov using the provided .csv spreadsheet (named “Weekly_Submisson_Spreadsheet”).
 The structure of the spreadsheet (e.g. the column or row locations) should not be modified in any way.
 For onset, the “none” field in the spreadsheet is to indicate if no influenza season is forecasted (e.g. the ILINet value never reaches or exceeds the baseline for at least three consecutive weeks during the season).
 This value should be used to indicate no season for the season onset.
-Forecasts for peak percent and for 4-weeks-ahead should be given in the provided 0.2 percentage point semi-open intervals (e.g. probability 0.6 that 3.0%<= ILINet peak <3.2%).
-For all bins, the start of the interval is inclusive, while the end point is not inclusive.
-For example, the bin for season onset with starting value of 44 and ending value of 45 is a prediction that onset occurs during week 44.
+Forecasts for peak percent and for 4-weeks-ahead should be given in the provided 0.1 percentage intervals (e.g. the bin for 3.1% represents probability that 3.05%<= ILINet peak <3.15%).
+The probability assigned to the final bin labeled 13% includes the probability of ILINet values greater than or equal to 13%.

 For submission, the filename should be modified to the following standard naming convention: a forecast submission using week 43 surveillance data submitted by John Doe University on November 7, 2016, should be named “EW43-JDU-2016-11-07.xls” where EW43 is the latest week of ILINet data used in the forecast, JDU is the name of the team making the submission (e.g. John Doe University), and 2016-11-07 is the date of submission.